willstepp/writings/joseph-the-son/jts.md

 “Oh no.”

 “They found Jacob in a rest area bathroom stall.
 Alone.
-He had a plastic grocery bag over his head they said.
-They said it was a suicide.
+He had a plastic grocery bag over his head.
+Suicide they said.
 No trace of Kelly to be found.
 No trace of the money.
 They said all he had on him was the clothes on his back.
 And a note that he had apparently scribbled down before suffocating himself to death.
 All it said was, Bless them for they know not what they do.
-From the scriptures, you know.”
+From the scriptures.”

 “My God.”